 Breath control: to breath with ease as you sing.
 Descending order: this is opposite of the ascending order.

-It means the gradual movement of pitches from the highest to the lowest when we are singing or writing them such as dtlsfmrdinstead of drmfsltd which is referred to as the ascending order.
+It means the gradual movement of pitches from the highest to the lowest when we are singing or writing them Do, Si, La, Sol, Fa, Mi, Re, Do, Sol-fa; is a method of sight singing music that uses the syllables do(originally ut), re, mi, fa, sol, la and si instead of d r m f s l t d which is referred to as the ascending order.
 Opportunity: a chance to do something.

-Own view: personal way of thinking about

-something.

-Sol-fa: is a method of learning, writing and

-reading music using letter symbols such

-as d, r m, f, s, l, t, d.
+Own view: personal way of thinking about something.
+Sol-fa: is a method of learning, writing and reading music using letter symbols such as d, r m, f, s, l, t, d.

-Composing and Performing Sketches in English or French